sre-france/bot/README.md

-# bot
+# SRE Paris Bot

-A simpe bot that fights spam on Telegram location-based groups
+A simple bot that fights spam on Telegram location-based groups